delta-io/delta/docs/source/delta-row-tracking.md

 ## Enable row tracking

+.. warning:: Tables created with row tracking enabled have the row tracking <Delta> table feature enabled at creation and use <Delta> writer version 7.
+Table protocol versions cannot be downgraded, and tables with row tracking enabled are not writeable by <Delta> clients that do not support all enabled <Delta> writer protocol table features.
+See [_](/versioning.md).

 You must explicitly enable row tracking using one of the following methods:

 - **New table**: Set the table property `delta.enableRowTracking = true` in the `CREATE TABLE` command.